13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 Medical Inductions

 Scheduling an induction can be tempting since you can plan exactly what day you get to meet your baby and make it sooner rather than later.
-This is why we call it “the seduction of induction.”
+This is why we refer to it as “the seduction of induction.”
 However, we’ve seen that unnecessary interventions can pose unnecessary risks.15

-Of course, there are times when inductions are necessary for the health and well-being of mother and baby, but many inductions scheduled nowadays are elective.
+Of course, inductions are sometimes necessary for the health and well-being of mother and baby, but many inductions scheduled nowadays are elective.
 If you’re planning on having a hospital birth and your doctor isn’t allowing you to go too far past your baby’s due date (most doctors schedule inductions at or just after 41 weeks), you may want to do a few things to try to get your body ready and to get labor going.16

 1. Nipple Stimulation